N3 (South Africa): Route

 The N3 is divided into 12 sections, starting with section 1 in Durban and ending with section 12 in Johannesburg.
-Between the two cities, the route passes the following towns and cities: Cato Ridge, Pietermaritzburg, Howick, Mooi River, Estcourt, Ladysmith, Van Reenen, Harrismith, Warden, Villiers, Heidelberg and Germiston.
+Between the two cities, the route passes the following towns and cities: Pinetown, Cato Ridge, Pietermaritzburg, Howick, Mooi River, Estcourt, Ladysmith, Van Reenen, Harrismith, Warden, Villiers, Heidelberg and Germiston.
 It no longer passes through most of these towns, as bypasses have been built around all of them (the N3 does not pass through any city centres).
 The last bypass that was built was around the town of Warden.

 KwaZulu-Natal

-The N3 begins in the Durban Central Business District at Pine Street and Commercial Road as a dual-carriageway freeway and heads west, passing through Berea and Mayville before intersecting with the N2 Highway (Durban Outer Ring Road) at the EB Cloete Interchange.
-It then heads through Westville before bypassing the south of Pinetown.
-The route is then tolled at Mariannhill as it leaves the urban area, and then heads towards Cato Ridge.
+The N3 begins in the Durban Central Business District at Monty Naicker Street and Dr AB Xuma Road as a dual-carriageway freeway and heads west, passing through Berea and Mayville before intersecting with the N2 highway (Durban Outer Ring Road) at the EB Cloete Interchange.
+It then exits the city of Durban and heads through the satellite town of Westville before passing to the south of Pinetown.
+At Mariannhill, the route becomes the Mariannhill Toll Road for a short section (passing through the Mariannhill Toll Plaza) as it leaves the urban area, and then heads towards Cato Ridge.
 From Cato Ridge, the route passes Camperdown before turning towards the northwest and heading towards Pietermaritzburg, the provincial capital.

 After bypassing Pietermaritzburg Central to the east and north, the N3 heads up a steep incline, whereby the road ascends from an altitude of 600m to an altitude of 1,100m in a northerly direction, known as Town Hill before passing near Hilton and Howick; a road to the Southern Drakensberg (the R617) leaves the N3 at Howick.
 The route then becomes picturesque as it heads through the KwaZulu-Natal Midlands, passing through Mooi River (where another toll is located) before heading to Estcourt.
-Just past Estcourt, access to the Central and Northern Drakensberg via the R74 is provided, before the N3 heads in the direction of Ladysmith.
+Just past Estcourt, access to the Central and Northern Drakensberg via the R74 is provided, before the N3 heads in the direction of Ladysmith (crossing the Tugela River).
 The N3 bypasses Ladysmith to the west, with the N11 providing access to Ladysmith Central.
 The N3 from Cedara (in-between Hilton and Howick) to Heidelberg in Gauteng is managed by a private concessionaire, the N3 Toll Concession.

-A few kilometres after the N11 interchange, the N3 is tolled once again; the dual-carriageway freeway also ending at this point.
+A few kilometres after the N11 interchange, the N3 is tolled once again; with the dual-carriageway freeway also ending at this point.
 From here, the N3 ascends the South African plateau via Van Reenen's Pass; at the top of the pass, the N3 crosses into the Free State.